cambiegroup/flowchem/docs/api/devices.md

 Device API
 ==========

-Select a device to see the relevantAPI reference:
+Select a device to open the relevant API reference:

 ```{toctree}
 :maxdepth: 2